Other European nationals

 You can apply for housing, assistance if you are homeless and for universal credit/housing benefit, but you will only get them if:

-To qualify as an EEA student, however, you must have comprehensive health insurance.
-This is either:
+To qualify as an EEA student, however, you must have comprehensive sickness insurance.

 You must also have signed a declaration that you were able to support yourself.
 So if you later need to claim benefits or apply for help as homeless, you may need to show how it is that your circumstances have changed since then.
 This is not necessary if you are just applying to go onto the council waiting list.